atxsinn3r/VulnCases/Windows Out of Scope Double Free/README.md

 free(buf);
 ```

 However, a free-related bug isn't necessarily written explicitly that way.
-Sometimes it's due to an object's lifetime and the use of free in a destructor, which could be less obvious to spot from a larger codebase.
+A scenario you may more likely run into is when an object stored on the stack goes out of scope, which triggers the destructor to kick in.
+If this behavior is overlooked and the destructor happens to free something, a double-free condition could occur.

-For example, in the DoubleFree.cpp file, the destructor is actually called twice, and you would have to see this with gflags enabled:
+For example, in the DoubleFree.cpp file, the destructor is actually called twice.
+Once when the Test function exits, another in the main function.
+The result in WinDBG with gflags enabled would look like this:

 ```
 0:000> g